 Compile your actual annual living expenses - That means going through your checkbook, bank statements, and credit card statements to determine how much money you spent.
 If you want to be really accurate, analyze your expenses for the past two or three years, and then use an average.
 That will reduce the likelihood that you will be basing your all-important retirement income projection on a number that is either unusually high or unusually low.

-Calculate your annual living expenses by removing non-living expenses from your income – Rather than analyzing expenses, which is admittedly a tedious process, you start with your annual income, and then deduct non-living expenses, such as income taxes, retirement contributions, and non-retirement savings contributions.
+Calculate your annual living expenses by removing non-living expenses from your income - Rather than analyzing expenses, which is admittedly a tedious process, you start with your annual income and then deduct non-living expenses, such as income taxes, retirement contributions, and non-retirement savings contributions.
 The net result should be the actual amount of money spent in the course of the year.
-Once again, this is best done over a two or three year period.
+Once again, this is best done over a two or three-year period.

 Using Any of the Above Methods With Adjustments for Changes in Lifestyle and Spending Patterns

-Whatever method you use to determine how much income you need in retirement, it will be just a starting point.
+Whatever method you use to determine how much income you need in retirement, will be just a starting point.
 You’ll also need to adjust for predictable changes in lifestyle and spending patterns.

 At the opposite end of the spectrum, you have to make upward adjustments if you plan to purchase a second home or a boat, or if your retirement plans include significant travel.

 And to the degree that it’s possible, you should make reasonable predictions about your income tax situation.
 For example, if you expect to have abundant retirement income, higher income taxes are a possibility.
 That’s not just because of high income either.
-The absence of exemptions for your children and the mortgage interest deduction, can combine with a higher income to produce a surprisingly high tax liability.
+The absence of exemptions for your children and the mortgage interest deduction can combine with a higher income to produce a surprisingly high tax liability.
 Having worked in CPA firms for many years, I can tell you that this is not as uncommon as you might think.

-If you expect your retirement income to be on the more moderate side, income taxes may not be a factor all.
-This will be especially true if you live in – or plan to live in – a state that either has no income tax, or has very generous exemptions for retirement income.
+If you expect your retirement income to be on the more moderate side, income taxes may not be a factor at all.
+This will be especially true if you live in - or plan to live in - a state that either has no income tax or has very generous exemptions for retirement income.

 This will be a topic best discussed with your tax accountant, who may have to answer the question by providing a detailed income tax projection.